teknicode/codeigniter-signin/README.md

         parent::__construct();
         /*
         * if $_POST['username'] && $_POST['password'] exist,
-        * this class function will attempt to login
+        * this class method will attempt to login
         */
         $this->teknicode_signin->login();
     }